 Angela’s first successful career was as a television costume designer, actually, after studying fashion at Manchester College of Art.
 She then worked as an interior designer – but it was writing a book, Aromatics, published by Mitchell Beazley in 1995, which set Angela Flanders on the path for a second career.
 Utterly fascinated by the history of perfume (and in particular the writings of a 19th Century perfumer), Angela began to work with fine personal fragrance – creating scents from her imagination and inspiration, the spark perhaps a particular ingredient (rare or new), a story, or an emotion…

-She’d opened a store in the heart of the bustling Columbia Road market in 1982, selling (as she put it) ‘all manner of bric a brad I’d painted and cleaned up to sell.’
+She’d opened a store in the heart of the bustling Columbia Road market in 1982, selling (as she put it) ‘all manner of bric-a-brac I’d painted and cleaned up to sell.’
 The enchanting store – designed to be the perfect restoration of a Victorian shop – featured bowls of sweet-scented pot pourri.
 When the woman who’d been making the pot pourri turned down Angela’s request for a ‘seasonal’ version, ‘I thought, right, no problem, I’ll just do it myself,’ says Angela.
 Customers loved the spice-and-orange blend – and before long, were asking her to create fragrances.
-And so she began gathering rare and exotic materials – and the Angela Flanders perfume collection was born.
+And so she began gathering rare and exotic materials – and the (eminently shareable) Angela Flanders perfume collection was born.

-Fragrances include the elegant classic chypre Caspian, which opens with marine notes, and reveals its warmth through oak moss, vetiver, amber and musk.
+Fragrances include the elegant classic Chypre Caspian, which opens with marine notes, and reveals its warmth through oak moss, vetiver, amber and musk.
 Bois de Seville is infused with the spices Angela loves to work with: a soaring overture of orange, rose and bergamot, warmed at its heart by cinnamon, black pepper and spices, with long-lasting elements of rare woods and balsams, purring underneath.
 Or there’s Parisienne: sophisticated and elegant, speaking of ‘assignations at dusk and walks by the Seine,’ as Angela puts it, leaving a trail of roses, powdery musks and gentle hints of vanilla.

-The original perfumery was awarded The London Magazine‘s Great Little Shop Award in 2010, and a second store opened (see it here) in Artillery Passage, in September 2012.
+The original perfumery boutique was awarded The London Magazine‘s Great Little Shop Award in 2010, and a second store opened (see it left) in Artillery Passage, in September 2012.
 That was a great year for Angela Flanders, in every way: her fragrance Precious One won the Fragrance Foundation FiFi Award for Best New Independent Fragrance.

+Perfume is ‘a golden flask of joy, a little bit of magic in a bottle’, as Angela’s website puts it – which of course, is what we long for, in a perfume.
 And as Tessa Williams comments: when people walk into an Angela Flanders shop, ‘They know they have found something really special…’

-We suggest you follow in their footsteps.
+We cannot recommend to highly that you follow in their footsteps.